 How to Choose the Right Bike

 When selecting a mountain bike, it's essential to consider individual needs and preferences.
 Understanding your riding style, terrain preferences, and intended use of the bike will help you narrow down your options.
+Is not the same a bike for a tall rider than a plus-sized rider.

 Additionally, a professional bike fitting is highly recommended to ensure the bike's geometry matches your body proportions and provides an optimal riding experience.
 Also, make sure to visit our mountain bike fit guide on how to properly size your bike complete with sizing charts and advice from AMS professionals.